 Other receiver interference susceptibility parameters:

+– blocking;

+overloading;

-– blocking;– intermodulation rejection;
+– intermodulation rejection;

 – adjacent and co-channel rejections;

 – spurious response rejection.

 All of the above sources can be classified into three generic interference mechanism categories: undesired emission, intermodulation and receiver susceptibility.
 Each of the above three categories requires a different model for physical processes being characteristic for that interfering mechanism.
 The man-made noise and the antenna temperature noise can be considered as an increase of the thermal noise level, decreasing thus the sensitivity of a receiver, and can be entered in the simulation when the criteria of interference is I/N (interference-to-noise ratio) or C/(I  N) (wanted signal-to-interference  noise).